 After St. Patrick’s Day Fun – Find a Celtic Festival

 As always, we know that no one is perfect and people make mistakes.
-If you read through this and didn’t follow our safety tips, Thomas Ramunda Jr. is here to represent you or a loved one in a DUI case.
+If you read through this and weren’t able to avoid a DUI on St. Patrick’s Day, Thomas Ramunda Jr. is here to represent you or a loved one in a DUI case.
 Make sure to give him a call today to represent you!